conor-f/spotibar/README.md

   Once `spotibar` is installed and authenticated, you need to modify your polybar config as follows (or however suits your needs!):
 ```
-modules-right = <other modules> spotibar-currently-playing spotibar-previous-track spotibar-toggle-playback spotibar-next-track <other modules>
+modules-right = <other modules> spotibar-currently-playing spotibar-previous-track spotibar-toggle-playback spotibar-next-track spotibar-add-to-playlist <other modules>

 [module/spotibar-previous-track]
 type = custom/script